 Each graduate program requires a minimum of 48 to 51 quarter hours of work in courses acceptable for graduate credit.
-All five programs - the MPA, the MBA, the MPS, the M.Ed and the MCJ are considered to be professional programs designed to provide the student the depth of knowledge, skills, theoretical insights and leadership necessary for responsible positions in government, business or education.
-All graduate work taken to satisfy degree requirements may be completed on a full-time or past-time basis.
+All five programs-the MPA, the MBA, the MPS, the M.Ed, the MCJ, and the M.S. in Psychology are considered to be professional programs designed to provide the student the depth of knowledge, skills, theoretical insights and leadership necessary for responsible positions in government, business or education.
+All graduate work taken to satisfy degree requirements may be completed on a full-time or part-time basis.